 We know and understand the people we work with, and they know and trust us!

-We teach sustainable land and soil management practices, with a focus on preserving biodiversity, natural resource management, and soil fertility improvement based on sound ecological principles.
+We teach sustainable land and soil management practices, with a focus on climate change, preserving biodiversity, natural resource management, and soil fertility improvement based on sound ecological principles.

 We give hardworking and motivated farmers groups interest-free micro credit to start agribusinesses.

 We have trained over 200 volunteer “lead farmers”, each nominated by their respective farmers group.
 The lead farmers are motivated and actively support our work in the field by conveying timely, relevant and accurate information to the farmers groups.
 They are equipped with mobile phones for relaying bulk messages, such as meteorological updates and other important communications.
 They also receive ongoing up-to-date training to tackle problems in the field as they arise.

 We regularly carry out surveys, in order to ensure that we have the highest possible impact with family funds spent.
 Immediate corrections are made if our interventions do not meet our result-oriented expectations.

 We do not sponsor or „sub-contract“ other organizations and institutions to perform our work on our behalf.
 This means that every dollar spent goes exclusively to our own projects over which we have complete management control.

 SOFDI is highly regarded by the county governments of Kakamega and Vihiga for the visible impact of our work in the field.
 Our results have encouraged them in giving us as much support as possible - a true win-win situation!

 - Extensive agriculture and nutrition education in schools